Choosing child care is an important choice. Every family has different needs based on:

 - The age of your child

-- The type of schedule you work and when care is needed
+- The days and times when care is needed

 - The location you prefer